Planning, Evaluation & Dissemination Tools for Researchers

 r2p Evaluation Initiatives

 Evaluating research to practice efforts is a critical part of CPWR’s r2p program.
-The following methods were tested, and the reports and resources developed:
+We have tested a number of evaluation methods and developed reports and resources on lessons learned.

 The CPWR, OSHA and NIOSH Database and Outreach Resource